qiuxintao101/cobra/docs/tutorials.rst

   As show in the plot above, for the gained GR binding sites in the dexamethasone treatment, the NR3C1 factor in Lung is the most similar ChIP-seq in the Cistrome database to this GR data set.

-Case Study 2: H3K27ac ChIP-seq Data Set
+Case Study 2: MSS and MSI Colorectal Cancers ChIP-seq Data Set
 ================

 Background